Tuesday, October 25, 2011

 Wednesday, June 8, 2011

 If you install the Microsoft SQL Server using Windows Authentication mode, the "sa" account is disabled by default.
 So if you plan to use SQL Server Authentication, you have to enable the "sa" account.
-This tutorial tells you how to enable the "sa" account and there you must remember that the SQL Server service needs to restart to make this change effective.
+This tutorial tells you how to enable the "sa" account.

 1. First, Login to the SQL Server Management Studio using Windows Authentication.
 Right-click on the database instance, and go to Properties.